Do you need some packing tips for an upcoming trip?

-To be clear, I do not recommend wearing underwear twice.
-I am never that desperate for suitcase space, and you can hand wash delicates in the hotel sink if needed.
+There is an important exception to this rule.
+I do not wear my underwear twice.
+I am never that desperate for suitcase space, and I can quickly hand wash delicates in the hotel sink as needed.

 Plan to do laundry once a week.
 It will ensure that those three outfits will last as long as your vacation.
 Most U.S. towns have laundromats, or better yet, choose a hotel or vacation home with guest laundry facilities.
 Laundromats often have efficient machines that wash and dry your clothes fast, and you can use more than one washer at once, so laundry doesn’t have to take you away from your vacation for long.